pygfx/wgpu-py/docs/reference_gui.rst

 The WgpuCanvas class
 ------------------------

-For each supported toolkit, we implement a ``WgpuCanvas`` class, which all derive from the following class.
+For each supported toolkit, there is a ``WgpuCanvas`` class, which all derive from the following class.

 .. autoclass:: wgpu.gui.WgpuCanvasBase